PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 ====================================

-In this tutorial, we will present examples of common tasks and show how to accomplish them using the PATRIC Web Interface.
+In this tutorial, we will present examples of common tasks and show how to accomplish them using the BV_BRC Web Interface.
 To keep this page manageable, we link to instructions on separate pages.

 Working with Sequences